vathpela/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-The current builds include the grub,5 fixes
+The current builds include the grub,4 fixes

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to:
 `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
 *******************************************************************************
-The current builds include the grub,5 fixes
+The current builds include the grub,4 fixes.
+Unfortunately, due to miscoordination on our part, in RHEL 8.4 the current build still has "grub,3" in it its SBAT data.
+We are working to rectify this situation, but the deadline for signatures with the 2011 cert is coming fast.
+As a result we still have SBAT_AUTOMATIC_DATE=2023012900 here, and we have revoked the affected grubs (see dbx.txt for a list and dbx.esl for the binary data).

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?